 Following on LinkedIn: Richard Branson, TED Conferences, Employment Law Network

 Emerging Leader Cohort Program

-The Emerging Leader Cohort Program is a rigorous and result oriented program, it prepares high potential leaders to adopt increasing levels of responsibility and handle both challenges and opportunities inherent in future leadership roles within their organizations.
+The Emerging Leader Cohort Program is a rigorous and results oriented program.
+It prepares high potential leaders to adopt increasing levels of responsibility and navigate both the challenges and opportunities inherent in leadership growth within their organizations.
 Presented over six months, this concentrated cohort program is designed to help emerging or newer leaders learn core business concepts and build key competencies.
 More than ever before, emerging leaders must shift with agility from the role of individual contributor to developing a strategic perspective and taking their leadership skills to the next level.